MihirLuthra/shm_alloc/tests/README.md

 arg3 = <num_strings_per_process><br>

 The test spawns arg1 number of processes and in each of them, it generates arg3 number of random strings.
-Then in each process it spawns arg2 number of threads which perform the tests.
+Then each process spawns arg2 number of threads which perform the tests.

+The random strings are stored in a global array.
+A global counter is present which starts from `0` and goes upto `max_idx-1`.

+In the test each thread extracts the value of global counter and increments the counter atomically.
+For the random string at the index given by the extracted value of counter, following operions are performed:

-In the test each thread allocates memory in the shared memory and stores a random string in it.
+The threads allocates memory in the shared memory region and stores the random string in it.
-The data about the random string is stored in an atomic queue(by `OSAtomicFifoEnqueue()`) and dequed by some other(or maybe even the same thread).
-The dequed data checks the shared mem for correctness.
-If the data is incorrect, test failed, else this string is freed from the shared mem randomly and if not freed, then enqued back for check again(see code).
+The data about the random string(its index in array and offset in shared memory) is stored in an atomic queue(by `OSAtomicFifoEnqueue()`).
+Then an element is dequed from the atomic queue.
+The atomic queue is global, so it's common for all threads.
+As per the dequed data, the offset is accessed in shared memory and compared with the string in the array for checking correctness.
+If the data is incorrect, test failed, else this string is freed from the shared memory "randomly"(just generating a random num; if divisble by 3 then free).
+If it doesn't get freed, the data about this random string in enqued back into the atomic queue.
+After this, next iteration starts and this sequence continues until global counter is equal to `max_idx-1`.

+Freeing randomly lets the data last in shared memory for long and helps in checking correctness.

 On systems other than `macOS` where `OSAtomicFifoEnqueue()` is not available, `lfstack` submodule is used.
+The former is fifo and the latter is lifo, rest is almost the same.

-The test is pretty accurate, but check it a some number with different arguments of for rarely occuring failures.
+The test is pretty accurate, but check it multiple number of times with different arguments of for rarely occuring failures.

 Define `TEST_THE_TEST=1` to test the working of test for multiple thresds.
 Setting it to `1` would cause the test to use `(m|c)alloc(2)` and `free(2)` instead of `shm_(m|c)alloc()` and `shm_free()`.
 This can also be used to compare speed of shared memory alternatives with general system calls.

 PS: `(m|c)alloc(2)` and `free(2)` manage allocations in multithreaded programs, so when using `TEST_THE_TEST=1`, remember